-As we celebrate the 200th Anniversary of Dickens’ birth in 2012, his famous story has never been more popular.
-‘A Christmas Carol’ has been translated into dozens of different languages, adapted for stage and screen, and turned into an opera, ballet and Broadway musical.
+Since Dickens wrote his story, it has been translated into dozens of different languages, adapted for stage and screen and even turned into an opera, ballet and Broadway musical.

-These vivid experiences of poverty and suffering fuelled his literary ambitions and inspired him to depict authentic characters from working-class backgrounds.
+Dickens’ experiences of poverty and suffering during his early life fuelled his imagination and enabled him to write about characters from working-class backgrounds.

-To mark the 200th anniversary of Dickens’ birth in February 2012, The Royal Mint is issuing a Dickens £2 commemorative coin, celebrating the life and work of this great man of words.
+In February 2012 The Royal Mint issued a £2 coin to mark the 200th anniversary of Dickens’ birth.
+The distinctive coin celebrated the life and work of this great man of words.